seldon1000/NextPass/README.md

 # Requirements
 NextPass officially supports Android up from 8.0.
 Please, if you experience issues, report them on GitHub providing a detailed description (you can do this just by opening 'About' screen in the app itself).
+NextPass can only work with an internet connection.

 # Known issues
 **Jetpack Compose**<br />